zainforbjs/cfwheels/guides/database-interaction-through-models/associations.md

 Wheels offers a way to configure your models to break this naming convention, however.
 This is done by using the `foreignKey` argument in your models' `belongsTo()` calls.

-Let's pretend that you have a relationship between`author` and `post`, but you didn't use the naming convention and instead called the column `author_id`.
+Let's pretend that you have a relationship between `author` and `post`, but you didn't use the naming convention and instead called the column `author_id`.
 (You just can't seem to let go of the underscores, can you?)

 Your post's `config()` method would then need to look like this:

-{% code title="models/post.cfc" %}
+{% code title="app/models/post.cfc" %}
 ```javascript
 component extends="Model" {